DavidAlexKelly/York-Steganography-Dissertation/README.md

 # York-Steganography-Dissertation

-This project was about hiding information into 3-dimensional shapes in a process called 3D steganography.
+This project was about hiding information into three dimensional shapes in a process called 3D steganography.

 There are many ways to do this but i based my version mainly off this paper: